g-zavyalov/SNPM/README.md

   -h, --help              Show help information.

 SUBCOMMANDS:
-  new                     Create new snippet search (default)        Search for snippet edit                    Edit snippet add                     Add file to snippet
+  search (default)        Search for snippet new                     Create new snippet add                     Add file to snippet edit                    Edit snippet all                     List of all snippets

   See 'snpm help <subcommand>' for detailed help.